 Asbestos Exposure at Taconite Mines

-Any kind of mining has the potential to expose workers to asbestos.
-The mineral may be found in small quantities in many areas of the earth, so it may be disturbed and contaminate the air even when a mine exists to find a different kind of mineral.
-Taconite mining in Minnesota is a good example of how miners can be exposed to asbestos without actually mining asbestos.
+All mining has the potential to expose workers to asbestos.
+Asbestos may be found in small quantities in many areas of the earth; therefore, it may be disturbed and contaminate air, even in mines designed to excavate other minerals.

-Minnesota has mines that produce the mineral taconite, from which iron can be extracted.
-A study from 2003 found that mesothelioma was more common in the region of the state with heavy taconite mining than in other parts of the state.
-Further research was done to determine if the miners affected developed mesothelioma from inhaling taconite dust or if they had been exposed to asbestos.
-Most of the sick miners were found to have been exposed to asbestos through the commercial processing of taconite.
+Researchers also studied whether the miners affected developed mesothelioma from inhaling taconite dust or if they had been exposed to asbestos.
+It was discovered most of the sick miners were exposed to asbestos through the commercial processing of taconite.

 Vermiculite Mining and Libby, Montana

-Asbestos exposure can be an issue in all types of mining, but vermiculite is particularly risky.
-It is a group of minerals of several types and often contains contaminating minerals, including asbestos.
-Vermiculite is used in insulation, fireproofing materials, growing material for plants, and a range of construction materials.
+Asbestos exposure is a danger in all types of mining; however, vermiculite mining is especially risky.
+Vermiculite is a group of minerals that often contain contaminating minerals, including asbestos.
+Vermiculite is used in insulation, fireproofing materials, growing materials for plants, and various construction materials.